termux/termux-tasker/README.md

 Basically, make sure any data/arguments you send to `Termux:Tasker` is less than `120KB` (or whatever you found) and any expected result sent back is less than `100KB`, but best keep it as low as possible for greater portability.
 If you want to exchange an even larger data between tasker and termux, use physical files instead.

-The argument data limits also apply for the [RUN_COMMAND Intent] intent.
+The argument data limits also apply for the [RUN_COMMAND Intent].

 ##### Termux Environment